kiboschool/tk-future-proof-with-python/course/src/future-proof-with-python/learning-with-kibo/replit-assignments.md

 ---

-Complete these two challenges in Repl.it.
-You’ll practice using input and output in Python, and you’ll learn more about how assignments in Repl.it will work.
+Complete these two challenges in Replit.
+You’ll practice using input and output in Python, and you’ll learn more about how assignments in Replit will work.

 <aside>